codeabovelab/haven-platform/doc/installation.md

 docker run --name havenAgent -d -e "dm_agent_notifier_server=http://$MASTER_IP:8761"  --hostname=$(hostname) --restart=unless-stopped -p 8771:8771 -v /run/docker.sock:/run/docker.sock codeabovelab/agent:latest

 ```
+Server should have access to 8771 port (agent port)

 **Agent-less way.** If you want to run a node _without_ installing and running an agent, then you need to expose docker on a network port.